vargas88hugo/social-network/README.md

 # Social Network for developers

 An application written in NodeJS, ReactJS with redux pattern and express.
-This project is based on a tutorial from Udemy and is highly recommended.
-This is a social network with authentication, posts publication, profile edition and likes.
-I changes some features of the app such as icons and integrated them with ReactJS components
+This is a social network with authentication, posts publication, profile edition, comments and likes.
+I also used JWT with express authentication and mongoose with MongoDB
 ### Prerequisites

 Basically you need to have NodeJs and React in your computer